 The combination of fatty, salty prosciutto and spicy arugula is a classic, which is why I’ve been making this particular pizza for years.
 I used to tear up the prosciutto and randomly scatter it over the dough before baking, but I’ve since discovered that paving the surface of the pizza with an even layer of pork is the way to go.
-Laid out this way, every bite includes some prosciutto, a little chewy and crispy at the edges after baking.
+When done this way, every bite includes some prosciutto.

 Hot out of the oven, the pizza is scattered with a generous amount of arugula, which softens a little at the edges but doesn’t wilt, lending a spicy bite that cuts through the salty porkiness of the prosciutto.

-And on busy nights, I appreciate that the only ingredient prep this recipe requires is opening a couple packages — which sounds very Sandra Lee, but this pizza doesn't taste packaged.
+And on busy nights, I appreciate that the only ingredient prep this recipe requires is opening a couple of packages.
 Even on weekends when I have a little more time and am making several pizzas for a group of friends, a prosciutto and arugula pie will invariably make its way onto the menu.
-It’s quick, it’s easy and everyone always always loves it: isn't that the very definition of pizza?
+It’s quick, it’s easy, and everyone always always loves it.
+Isn’t that the very definition of pizza?

 Prosciutto and Arugula Pizza

 If you have a pizza stone, place it on a rack in the middle of the oven.
-Preheat the oven to 550°F (or maximum oven temperature) for at least 30 minutes.
+Heat the oven to 550°F (or maximum oven temperature) for at least 30 minutes.

 If transferring the pizza to a stone in the oven, assemble on a well-floured peel or cutting board.
-Otherwise assemble on the surface you will be cooking on (parchment paper, baking sheet, etc.).
+Otherwise, assemble on the surface you will be cooking on (parchment paper, baking sheet, etc.).
 Working with one piece of dough at a time, roll or stretch it into a 10- to 12-inch circle.
-Brush the edges of the dough with olive oil.
-Spread the tomato sauce over the rest of the dough.
-Sprinkle with about half the cheese.
-Lay the prosciutto slices so they are evenly covering the dough and sprinkle with the remaining cheese.
+Brush the edges of the dough with 1 tablespoon of olive oil.
+Spread half of the tomato sauce over the rest of the dough.
+Sprinkle with about a 1/4 of the cheese.
+Lay 4 prosciutto slices so they are evenly covering the dough.
+Sprinkle with another 1/4 of the cheese.

 Bake the pizza until edges are lightly browned and cheese is bubbly and browned in spots, about 6 minutes at 550°F. Remove from oven to a cutting board, scatter half of the arugula over the top, and cut and serve immediately.
 Repeat with the remaining dough and toppings.